near/pagoda-console/frontend/README.md

 V2 docs: https://mdxjs.com/
 V1 docs: https://v1.mdxjs.com/

-## Testing
+## E2E Testing

-### e2e

-e2e tests are written in [Playwright](https://playwright.dev).
-See `/e2e` folder for examples.
+Tests are written in [Playwright](https://playwright.dev).
+See `/tests/playwright` folder for examples.
 The tests are configurable via a `.env.test.local` file.
 Please ask the team for an example.

-We also have screenshot tests for testing tutorial pages that have dynamic content that could potentially change outside of our team (e2e/snapshot.spec.ts).
+The screenshot tests are used for testing tutorial pages that have dynamic content that could potentially change outside of our team (tests/playwright/snapshot/nft-tutorial-snapshot.spec.ts).

 If you want to run these tests in your local, make sure you install the dependencies: